Skip to main content

 Presidential Assassination

-Of course, the assassination of the president of the United States is a crime.
-It is not surprising that it is a crime against the government.
-While it has happened infrequently in the United States, the government takes it extremely seriously.
-Courts penalize it with tremendous severity.
-The crime is constituted by several elements, all of which entail the most severe penalties.
+The assassination of the president of the United States is a crime against the government.
+While it has happened infrequently in the U.S., Courts penalize it with tremendous severity.
+The crime consists of several elements, all of which entail the most severe penalties.

 In American history, there have been only four U.S. Presidents assassinated:

-Continue reading to learn more about American presidential assassination.
-This article examines the law's specifics and how the U.S. Code treats assassination attempts.
+Continue reading to learn more about American presidential assassinations.
+This article examines the law’s specifics and how the U.S. Code treats assassination attempts.
 It also looks at other matters related to this serious federal crime.
+If you are facing any type of federal crime or crime against the government, consider reaching out to a criminal defense attorney near you for targeted legal advice.

 Presidential Assassination and the U.S. Code